CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

            name_alias=dict(type='str'),
     )

 9. The required_if variable has the following arguments.
 We do not set the arguments below for all states because we need to use "Query All," which doesn't need those arguments.
 However, we still need the user to fill in the arguments when they want to create or delete something.
 That's why we put them in required_if, which allows us to specify what attributes are required when state is present or absent.
-If any of the attributes below —'prefix', 'node_id', 'pod_id', 'logical_node', 'l3out', and 'tenant' are missing in the task that adds or deletes the object in the playbook, Ansible will immediately complain that the attributes are missing.
+If any of the attributes below —'prefix', 'node_id', 'pod_id', 'logical_node', 'l3out', and 'tenant' are missing in the task that adds or deletes the object in the playbook, Ansible will immediately warn the user that the attributes are missing.

 .. code-block:: python